jcolinhill/pyilc/README.md

 # Acknowledgments

 People we should thank?
+Me, if this as this will be on your github?
 Maybe Kristen, did she make some edits to pyilc?
 Also maybe mathieu remazailles for sending you the needlet filters for the planck y map?
 Maybe Will, I have chatted a bit with him? anyone else?